AqibAhsan/DTSC-610-Exploration-of-Iris-Dataset/README.md

 * A scatter plot was created to visualize the relationship between sepal length and sepal width.
 Axes were labeled, and a title was provided for clarity.
 Experimentation with different colors and markers was conducted to enhance the visual appeal of the plot.

 * Scikit-Learn was employed to train a logistic regression model on sepal length and width to predict iris species.
 The dataset was split into training and test sets using train_test_split.
 A logistic regression model was instantiated and fitted to the training data, and its performance was evaluated using the accuracy metric provided by the accuracy_score function.

-Overall, through this exploration, we gained insights into the Iris dataset, performed various data analysis tasks, visualized the relationships within the data, and built a simple machine learning model for species classification.
-This process provided a comprehensive understanding of the dataset and demonstrated the capabilities of Python's data science libraries in handling and analyzing real-world datasets.